Aiven-Open/klaw-docs/docs/notifications/email-notification.md

 :::tip
 'All Approvals' are Users assigned the permission APPROVE_ALL_REQUESTS_TEAMS.
-This permission allows users to approve any Topic, schema, ACL, or Connector request from any team.
+This permission allows users to approve any Topic, schema, ACL, or connector request from any team.